 The unit of currency in Atlantis is the silver piece.
 Silver is a normal item, with zero weight, appearing in your unit's reports.
 Silver is used for such things as buying items, and unit's maintenance.

 IMPORTANT: Each and every character in Atlantis requires a maintenance fee each month.
 Anyone who ends the month without this maintenance cost has a 33 percent chance of starving to death.
 It is up to you to make sure that your people have enough money available.
 Money will be shared automatically between your units in the same region, if one is starving and another has more than enough; but this will not happen between units in different regions (this sharing of money applies only for maintenance costs, and does not occur for other purposes).
 If you have silver in your unclaimed fund, then that silver will be automatically claimed by units that would otherwise starve.
 Lastly, if a faction is allied to yours, their units will provide surplus cash to your units for maintenance, as a last resort.

 This fee is generally 10 silver for a normal character, and 50 silver for a leader.
-Units may substitute one unit of , grain, livestock or fish for each 30 silver of maintenance owed.
+Units may substitute one unit of , grain, livestock, fish or meals for each 30 silver of maintenance owed.
 A unit may use the CONSUME order to specify that it wishes to use food items in preference to silver.
 Note that these items are worth more when sold in towns, so selling them and using the money is more economical than using them for maintenance.

 People may be recruited in a region.
 The total amount of recruits available per month in a region, and the amount that must be paid per person recruited, are shown in the region description.
 The BUY order is used to recruit new people.
 New recruits will not have any skills or items.
 Note that the process of recruiting a new unit is somewhat counter-intuitive; it is necessary to FORM an empty unit, GIVE the empty unit some money, and have it BUY people; see the description of the FORM order for further details.